 Paul Harrigan – BMus Hons Music, T.T.C.T

-Paul is from the Inishowen Peninsula, Co.
+A multi-instrumentalist, Paul is from the Inishowen Peninsula, Co.
 Donegal.
 Born into a musical family, he was influenced at an early age by his teachers Dinny McLaughlin, Evelyn Boyce, and Theresa McClure.
 He has the distinction of being All-Ireland champion on both the Uilleann Pipes and Piano Accordion.

 A respected and versatile musician, Paul has travelled extensively, performing in Canada and the USA, and through-out Europe and China.
 He has toured and recorded with groups such as Lúnasa, Tuath, (Ireland), Dirty Linen, (France) and BlØf (Holland), and with virtuoso solo performers and composers Mícheál Ó Súilleabháin, Roisin McGrory – (Ireland), Benoit Guerbigny, Renaud Séchan and Jean-marc Padovani (France), Ralph Rolls and Selan Lerner from Niall Rodgers band Chic.
 With friend and colleague Terry Woods, Paul has been a member of the Woods Band and original member of The Hell Fire Club with Shane McGowan, Terry Woods and Phil Chevron – (The Pogues), and the legendary Ronnie Drew and Eamonn Campbell – (The Dubliners).

 In 2012 Paul set up the first Ceol na Coille Summer School of Irish Traditional Music.
 Ceol na Coille’s aims are to deliver high quality level of master classes and tuition in traditional music, song and the Irish language, inviting nationally recognized and local musicians to deliver the master classes.
 The Summer School to date has welcomed students of all ages from USA, Canada, Belgium, Holland, Germany, Austria, New Zealand, Austrailia, England, Scotland, Japan, Hungary and throughout Ireland.
-The summer school has proved hugely successful and welcomed record numbers of participants to the workshops, and over 2000 visitors attend the various recitals, sessions and concerts in 2019.
+The summer school has proved hugely successful and welcomed record numbers of participants to the workshops.
+We would like to thank the Arts Council of Ireland for their support in 2023.

-Paul has released an album of Uilleann Pipe music following a grant awarded from the Arts Council of Irelands Deis Recording and Publication Award.
+Paul has released an album of Uilleann Pipe music following a grant awarded from the Arts Council of Ireland – Deis Recording and Publication Award.
 The album entitled – Music from the White Stone – consists of music researched from the manuscripts of the collector Honoria Galwey, Moville 1910, from the Donegal fiddle repertoire and new compositions of his own.